Skip to main content

 Again, traditional IRAs are designed to help you have money for retirement.
 Because of that, they will charge stiff penalties if you try to take any funds out before age 59 1/2.
 Typically, you will have to pay taxes on the income (more on that later), as well as a 10% penalty.

 For Roth IRAs, any contributions you make can be taken out both tax-free and without penalty.
 Taxes and fees will only take effect on any earnings from the account.
-However, as with a traditional IRA, these penalties only happen if you’re younger than 59 1/2.
+However, as with a traditional IRA, these penalties only happen if you’re younger than 59 1/2 or the account hasn't met the 5-year rule.

 Tax Breaks